learningequality/kolibri/docs/contributing/code_of_conduct.rst

 -------------------------------------

-You will receive an email from the Code of Conduct committee acknowledging receipt immediately.
-We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).
+You will receive an email from the Code of Conduct committee acknowledging receipt within 48 hours (we aim to be quicker than that).

 The committee will immediately meet to review the incident and
 determine: